-Community service is defined as “Action taken to meet the needs of others and to better the community as a whole” (Campus Compact, 1998).
+Community service is an important component of the educational experience at BridgeValley.
+It is defined as “Action taken to meet the needs of others and to better the community as a whole” (Campus Compact, 1998).
 To qualify as a service, the student may not be paid or compensated in any way, nor may the student use any activity required within a course or program of study.
 The activity must be sponsored by the college, an agency, or an organization.

-School Organized Opportunities (e.g. tutoring at the Student Success Center and participating in college-sponsored events such as Alternative Spring Break, American Red Cross blood drives, Family Fun Night, LEGOS Competition, MLK Jr. Day of Service, and Pumpkin Drop)
+- School Organized Opportunities (e.g. tutoring at the Student Success Center and participating in college-sponsored events such as Alternative Spring Break, American Red Cross blood drives, Family Fun Night, LEGOS Competition, MLK Jr. Day of Service, and Pumpkin Drop.

 For questions regarding community service, please contact: